rheiland/tool4ise/README.md

 # tool4ise
 Auto-create a Jupyter tool for PhysiCell-related models and output.
 The directory structure of this repository is intended to match that required for a [nanoHUB](https://nanohub.org/) tool installation.
-However, creating an actual nanoHUB tool is optional; the GUI created here should also work (with fewer bells & whistles, perhaps) on your personal computer, assuming you have the required Python modules and Jupyter notebooks installed.
+However, creating an actual nanoHUB tool is optional; the GUI created here should also work (with fewer bells & whistles, perhaps) on your personal computer, assuming you have the required Python modules and are able to run a Jupyter notebook server.

 ## Dependencies
+* We highly recommend installing the Anaconda Python 3.x distribution.
+This will contain Python and various 3rd party modules needed to run the PhysiCell Jupyter GUI.
+It will also contain the Jupyter notebook server.
+* If you are not on Windows, it's possible to install a Python module (hublib) that will provide customized widgets for the GUI.
+(The make_my_tool.py script will attempt to install this)

 ## Steps to follow
 ```